RonNofar/RonNofar.github.io/index.md

 > First try using rigidbody joints for Unity's ML-Agents API.
 > The fighter is somewhat blind and is only aware of the distance from the sword to the goal.
+> Click on the image above to see the video demo.

 [![Soccer using Unity's Machine Learning](https://img.youtube.com/vi/xaBPT9u0imw/0.jpg)](https://www.youtube.com/watch?v=xaBPT9u0imw)